raphaeleidus/testpilot/README.md

 - Testpilot doesn't need Nodeunit's `testCase` function, but then again neither does Nodeunit.

-If you are already using a Nodeunit with the default human-readable reporter, then you probably don't need to change anything.
+If you are already using Nodeunit with the default human-readable reporter, then you probably don't need to change anything.
 You can scroll down to **Where Testpilot is Different**.
 Otherwise, read on for a quick synopsis.